Norma Kamali: Early life and education

 Norma Arraez was born on June 27, 1945, to Estrella C. Galib Arraez Granofsky and Salvador Mariategui William Arraez, a middle class family residing in Manhattan's Upper East Side in New York City.
 She is of Lebanese and Basque descent.
 Aspiring to become a painter.
 Kamali attended the Fashion Institute of Technology and earned a degree in illustration.
-She worked for Northwest Orient Airlines from 1966 to 1967.
-In an interview, she says that her mother Estrella planted a seed when telling her to become independent and pushed her to make her own cloth early on.
+Her first job was working for Northwest Orient Airlines from 1966 to 1967, operating a Univac computer.
+She started going to London every weekend for four years.
+In an interview, she says that her mother Estrella planted a seed when telling her to become independent and pushed her to make her own clothes early on.

 Career

-In 1967, Kamali opened a New York boutique with her then-husband Mohammed Houssein "Eddie" Kamali, concentrating on London-style street looks, including the 1940s-revival looks that were trendy in 1971 and that Kamali would play with throughout her career.
-In 1974, the couple opened a shop called Kamali on Madison Avenue.
-After their divorce in 1978, Kamali opened her own independent boutique called OMO Norma Kamali, OMO standing for "on my own."
+In 1967, at the age of 22, Kamali opened a small New York boutique in a 9-by-10-foot basement space, renting for $285 per month with her then-husband Mohammed Houssein "Eddie" Kamali.
+The business was founded with the goal of designing original clothing that differed from what was then available in the market, concentrating on London-style street looks, including the 1940s-revival looks that were trendy in 1971 and that Kamali would play with throughout her career.
+Early in the company’s development, Kamali encountered skepticism regarding her ability to design garments and manage a business.
+After being told that certain designs were not feasible, she learned pattern-making herself in order to independently develop and produce her designs.
+By 1968 she was designing her own pieces: looks with elaborate appliques, tie-die velvets, rhinestone-studded T-shirts and hot pants - the first in NYC.
+This is also when she created the All In One Dress that she still sells today and other multi-style jersey designs.